tjfinney/ANTTV.code/README.md

 `do_PAM()`
 Perform partitioning around medoids on a distance matrix.

+`do_rank()`
+For each witness, rank other witnesses by distance.
+(This uses do_reduction() with its default settings to reduce missing data in the input data matrix.)
+Distances that are not expected to happen by chance are marked by an asterisk (“\*“).

 ## Function chains

 The pipe operator (`|>`) is used to make the output of one step be the